d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 In the weak field this correction is negligible.
 At the surface of the Sun, \(\Sigma\sim 10^{-6}\), and the nonlinear correction to the propagation coefficient is of order \(\Sigma^2\sim 10^{-12}\).
 At any currently accessible precision level, the linear wave equation suffices.
 The nonlinearity becomes significant only when \(\Sigma\) approaches order unity — the strong-field regime.

-### B.2 Multi-source composition and the ordering rule
+### B.2 Bulk composition and nonlinear ordering

-For multiple sources, the nonlinearity appears more concretely.
-The displacement from each source acts on a medium that is already displaced by every other source.
-In the framework's composition rule, contributions are applied in order of distance: the farthest source first, the closest source last.
-Each successive displacement acts on the result of the previous one, not on the undisplaced background.

-The consequence is that two nearby masses allow each other to displace more than each would in isolation.
-The first mass displaces the medium; the second mass encounters an already-stretched medium with reduced stiffness and therefore produces a slightly larger displacement than it would in flat space.
-The combined displacement of two nearby sources is slightly greater than the sum of their individual displacements.
-This is the origin of the second post-Newtonian parameter \(\beta\neq 1\) in the framework, though the correction is of order \(\Sigma^2\) and is unmeasurably small in any current weak-field test.
+Section 3.2 introduced the coarse-grained source picture used by the weak-field displacement map.
+For ordinary macroscopic matter, microscopic sources first compose into an effective bulk source; exterior field calculations use that aggregate density or total mass.
+The exact ordering of individual nuclei is therefore irrelevant for the weak-field applications of the present paper.

+The nonlinear ordering rule matters when support regions overlap, when the interior source structure is being modeled, or when comparable sources create competing local minima.
+In that regime, each new contribution acts on a medium already conditioned by surrounding displacement.
+The useful operational rule is nearest-last composition: defer the closest or locally dominant contribution so it acts after the background contribution has been established.
+The remaining outer contributions do not require a globally sorted list; they only need to proceed inward toward the local minimum.

+The consequence is that nearby sources can alter each other's effective displacement.
+A source embedded in an already-stretched medium can produce a slightly different displacement than the same source in an undisplaced background.
+Such corrections are of order \(\Sigma^2\) in weak field and are negligible for the observational tests treated here, but they are part of the nonlinear strong-field and support-overlap problem.

 ### B.3 Strong-field structure